kvskeerthana/kvskeerthana/README.md

 ###

-<p align="left">I am a bachelor’s student in Electronics and Communication Engineering at Lendi Institute of Engineering and Technology 🎓.
+<p align="left">I am a B.Tech student in Electronics and Communication Engineering at Lendi Institute of Engineering and Technology 🎓.
 Passionate about learning and innovation, I strive to expand my knowledge 📚, develop new skills 💡, and explore opportunities that contribute to my personal and professional growth 🚀.</p>

 ###